SimonBlanke/Hyperactive/README.md

 ##### Evaluation (optional)

-You can optionaly change the evaluation of the model with the 'cv' and 'metric' keyword in the optimizer class.
+You can optionaly <b>change the evaluation</b> of the model with the 'cv' and 'metric' keyword in the optimizer class.

 The <b>'cv'</b> keyword-argument works like in sklearn but with the added possibility to have a value lower than 1.
 In this case the evaluation will be done by doing a training/validation-split in the training data.
 A cv of 0.75 will use 75% of the data for training and 25% for the validation of the model.